CLOSE SEARCH

 If an agreement on finances is reached, the parties, alongside a Consent Order which confirms the agreement, also complete a document called a D81 or Statement of Information.
 That document sets out in very brief form the parties’ assets, income, and liabilities both before the agreement is approved and what they will be after the agreement is reached.
 Each party then signs a Statement of Truth to confirm that the information given is correct.

-If legal proceedings have not been issued and the other party refuses to sign the Form E, mediation is an alternative route to resolve matters, where parties attend before an independent mediator with a view to hopefully reaching agreement.
+If legal proceedings have not been issued and the other party refuses to complete or sign the Form E, mediation is an alternative route to resolve matters, where parties attend before an independent mediator with a view to hopefully reaching agreement.

-Once divorce proceedings have started, the consequences of not completing a financial statement when due, can be serious as the court has the ability to make an order that the non-compliant party pays the other party’s costs and can infer that the party refusing to comply is being dishonest and award the other party a greater share of the assets.
+Once divorce proceedings have started, the consequences of not completing a financial statement when due, can be serious, as the court has the ability to make an order that the non-compliant party pays the other party’s costs and can infer that the party refusing to comply is being dishonest and award the other party a greater share of the assets.

 The consequences of lying about finances can be serious.
 Both parties have to complete a Statement of Truth confirming that the information is correct.
 If either party has lied it can lead to a case being re-opened and possible costs consequences.